-- A. Meals served by the district to students will: - 1. be appealing and attractive to students; - 2. be served in clean and pleasant settings; - 3. meet, at a minimum, nutrition requirements established by state and federal law; - 4. offer a variety of fruits and vegetables; - 5. include low-fat and fat-free milk and nutritionally equivalent non-dairy alternatives (as defined by the USDA); - 6. all grains served will be whole grain. - 7. accommodate alternatives for those students with allergies that meet the above guidelines as closely as possible.
+- A. Meals served by the district to students will: - 1. be appealing and attractive to students; - 2. be served in clean and pleasant settings; - 3. meet, at a minimum, nutrition requirements established by state and federal law; - 4. offer a variety of fruits and vegetables; - 5. include low-fat and fat-free milk and nutritionally equivalent non-dairy alternatives (as defined by the USDA); - all grains served will be fifty percent (50%) whole grain. - 6. accommodate alternatives for those students with allergies that meet the above guidelines as closely as possible and with a signed USDA modified diet plan.